pingcap/docs-cn/dev/reference/tools/data-migration/features/overview.md

 ---
-title: Data Synchronization Features
+title: Data Replication Features
-summary: Learn about the data synchronization features provided by the Data Migration tool.
+summary: Learn about the data replication features provided by the Data Migration tool.
 category: reference
 aliases: ['/docs/tools/dm/data-synchronization-features/']
 ---

-# Data Synchronization Features
+# Data Replication Features

-This document describes the data synchronization features provided by the Data Migration tool and explains the configuration of corresponding parameters.
+This document describes the data replication features provided by the Data Migration tool and explains the configuration of corresponding parameters.

 ## Table routing

-The table routing feature enables DM to synchronize a certain table of the upstream MySQL or MariaDB instance to the specified table in the downstream.
+The table routing feature enables DM to replicate a certain table of the upstream MySQL or MariaDB instance to the specified table in the downstream.

 > **Note:**
 >
 > - Configuring multiple different routing rules for a single table is not supported.
-> - The match rule of schema needs to be configured separately, which is used to synchronize `create/drop schema xx`, as shown in `rule-2` of the [parameter configuration](#parameter-configuration).
+> - The match rule of schema needs to be configured separately, which is used to replicate `create/drop schema xx`, as shown in `rule-2` of the [parameter configuration](#parameter-configuration).

 ### Parameter configuration